Tooth Fungi > Sarcodon imbricatus

 Habitat

 Sarcodon imbricatus grows at higher elevations in coniferous woods.
 S. imbricatus very common in Colorado.
-I believe it is associated with Spruce and often found while looking for Boletes.
+It is associated with Spruce and often found while looking for Boletes.

 Description

-A close relative Sarcodon Scabrosus has been found to have antibacterial and anti-inflammatory qualities.
+A close relative Sarcodon scabrosus has been found to have antibacterial and anti-inflammatory qualities.
+It is very bitter and some people can get sick from it.

-There are several "toothed" fungi in Colorado.
+There are several "toothed" fungi in Colorado still being studied.
 Some can be confusing to identify.
+Many have been recently moved to Hydnellum.

 Location